tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

  Order of the steps to create smart contract with Tatum private ledger support:

-<ol> <li>Register token</a> (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy">Deploy smart contract</a> - create new smart contract on the blockchain</li> <li><a href="https://apidoc.tatum.io/tag/Blockchain-operations/#operation/storetokenaddress">Store smart contract address</a> - link newly created smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for Tatum accounts</li> </ol>
+<ol> <li>Register token (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy">Deploy smart contract</a> - create new smart contract on the blockchain</li> <li><a href="https://apidoc.tatum.io/tag/Blockchain-operations/#operation/storetokenaddress">Store smart contract address</a> - link newly created smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for Tatum accounts</li> </ol>

  Blockchain address will be assigned to the virtual account as a deposit address.
 It can be defined via the address explicitly or by using xpub and derivationIndex.